m5p3nc3r/meta-ewaol-machine/README.md

 This has only been tested on the RPi4 using [SystemReady compliant UEFI firmware](https://github.com/pftf/RPi4).

 Put UEFI firmware on the sdcard and the EWAOL image on a usb drive.

+## Recipe specific notes

+### nvidia-container-toolkit

+This recipe is still in testing and currently only supports aarch64 target architecture.